Macaulay2/M2/M2/INSTALL-CMake.md

       -DCMAKE_BUILD_TYPE=Release
 ```
 We build with MPIR as the multiple precision arithmetic library by default.
 To use GMP, use `-DUSING_MPIR=OFF` instead.
 This command generates Makefiles.
-To generate a Ninja build environment, which is much faster, also add `-GNinja`.
+To generate a Ninja build environment, which is much faster, add `-GNinja` and use
+`ninja` instead of `make` in subsequent commands.

 3. Build the libraries that will be linked with the Macaulay2 executable:
 ```